Health Topics

 • If leaking breast milk bothers you, try nursing your baby just before lovemaking or simply wear a bra with breast pads.

-• Try being sensual by kissing, cuddling, or touching, as a way to EXPRESS yourselves sexually.
+• Try being sensual by kissing, cuddling, or touching, as a way to express yourselves sexually.
 Couples who are sensual with each other tend to have sex more often.

 • Resume sex and sexual activity when you are both ready and when vaginal bleeding has stopped and healing is complete.
 Healing may take up to 6 weeks.
 You may choose to wait until after your 4-6 week check-up with your gynecologist.